nopnop2002/Arduino-STM32-nRF24L01/example/AdvancedSetting/README.md

 See the data sheet for details on Enhanced ShockBurst.

 # About antena
-Standard PCB antenna is designed for 2MBps frequency.
+Standard PCB antenna is designed for 2MBps RF Data Ratio.
-If you want to change the frequency, you need to use an IPEX antenna type module and use an IPEX antenna that matches the frequency.
+If you want to change the RF Data Ratio , you need to use an IPEX antenna type module and use an IPEX antenna that matches the frequency.

 ![nRF24L01+RFX2401C-1](https://github.com/nopnop2002/Arduino-STM32-nRF24L01/assets/6020549/6538706b-5433-4fe3-a68d-a1b9f232cbbb)